kosl/ihipp-examples/docs/week1.md

 ## Accelerators overview
 ### A: Graphics accelerators

 Graphics accelerators or graphics processing units (GPUs) are devices with many highly parallel processing units (also called streaming multiprocessors) and very high bandwidth memory.
-With these two characteristics differ from classic processors (CPUs).
+With these two characteristics, they differ from classic processors (CPUs).
 Apart from their originally intended use, i.e., for intensive 3D graphical rendering (graphics applications), another use is for GPGPU (General Purpose GPU) computing (scientific and engineering applications).

 GPUs are more and more used in the area of High-Performance Computing (HPC) because of their much higher power efficiency compared to classic processors (7 clusters out of Top10 on the [Top500 list](https://www.top500.org/lists/top500/list/2021/06/) of supercomputers use GPUs).
 For example, the fastest most efficient cluster is *Perlmutter*, which is currently #5 on the Top500 list of supercomputers in the world (based on the performance metric in Flops, i.e., floating point operations per second) but is also #7 on the [Green500 list](https://www.top500.org/lists/green500/list/2021/06/) (based on the power efficiency metric in Flops/watt, i.e., floating point operations per second per watt).

 In the context of general-purpose computing, GPUs are referred to as accelerators for intensive computational tasks.
-The main advantage of GPUs over CPUs is greater computational capability and high-bandwidth memory, but on the other hand, GPUs are known for latency problems.
+The main advantage of GPUs over CPUs is a greater computational capability and high-bandwidth memory, but on the other hand, GPUs are known for latency problems.
 Thus, efficient computing algorithms make use of the "best of both worlds" approach: GPUs are used for parallel tasks and to achieve throughput performance, while CPUs are used for serial tasks and low-latency access.
-Therefore, a GPU can be seen as coprocessor to a CPU, as illustrated on the figure below.
+Therefore, a GPU can be seen as a coprocessor to a CPU, as illustrated in the figure below.

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/W1_GPGPU_model.png)